 Since Macabacus links to a range name, which reliably refers to the source range object (unless the range was deleted altogether), rather than the source range's unreliable address, you can safely modify the structure of your source workbook without affecting link integrity.
 In addition, when you save your source workbook as a new version, all range names created by Macabacus for linking purposes carry over to the new version (as do all names), making it possible to relink previously linked objects in PowerPoint/Word to the new source workbook.

-Select one or more linked shapes in PowerPoint or Word and click the Macabacus > Edit Link button.
-This opens the Edit Link dialog that allows you to change the source workbook, source range, source chart, or linked shape type.
+The Edit Link dialog lets you change the source workbook, source range, source chart, or linked shape type.
 For example, you can use this dialog to relink a linked shape to a newer version of the source workbook, and change the linked shape from an embedded workbook to a picture.
-Links do not update automatically after editing them—you must initiate a link update separately.
+Links do not refresh automatically after editing them—you must initiate a link refresh separately.

-The Source Range column in Link Wizard shows the address of the cell(s) to which an object in PowerPoint or Word is linked.
+The Source Range column in Manage Links dialog shows the address of the cell(s) to which an object in PowerPoint or Word is linked.
 Because Macabacus links to the range object itself, rather than the range address, this address is strictly for informational purposes and may be incorrect at times.
 Think of this address as a "last known" address.

 When you move or rename folders containing presentations and documents with Macabacus links, those links may no longer point to the correct source files.
 To point links to the correct files after moving or renaming folders, use the Find/Replace tab in the Manage Links dialog.
 Specify the old text in source file paths you want to replace, and the new text you want to replace it with.
 You can perform this operation on all links within the active presentation or document, or all presentations and documents in a folder.
 You should spot check the results of your find/replace operation once it is complete.